 Sadly on 17th November 1992 aged 58, she finally succumbed to her cancer and passed away, where she had been living with her then life partner, and black feminist Gloria I. Joseph.

 In an African naming ceremony before her death, she took the name Gamba Adisa, which means “Warrior: She Who Makes Her Meaning Known”.

 She was a self-described “Black, lesbian, mother, warrior, poet,” who dedicated both her life and her creative talent to confronting and addressing injustices of racism, sexism, classism, capitalism, heterosexism, and homophobia.

 “What I leave behind has a life of its own.
 I’ve said this about poetry; I’ve said it about children.
 Well, in a sense I’m saying it about the very artefact of who I have been.”

 Audre Lorde’s Legacy, you Ready?

-The Callen-Lorde Community Health Center, an organisation in New York City named for Michael Callen and Lorde, is dedicated to providing medical health care to the city’s LGBT population without regard to ability to pay.
-Callen-Lorde is the only primary care center in New York City created specifically to serve the LGBT community.
+The Callen-Lorde Community Health Center, an organisation in New York City named after Michael Callen and Lorde, is dedicated to providing medical health care to the city’s LGBT population without regard to the ability to pay.
+Callen-Lorde is the only primary care centre in New York City created specifically to serve the LGBT community.

-The Audre Lorde Award is an annual literary award presented by Publishing Triangle to honor works of lesbian poetry, first presented in 2001.
+The Audre Lorde Award is an annual literary award presented by Publishing Triangle to honour works of lesbian poetry, first presented in 2001.

 In June 2019, Lorde’s residence in Staten Island was given landmark designation by the New York City Landmarks Preservation Commission.